turgu1/esp32-oberon-compiler/doc/Users Guide.md

   + Array copy overflow
   + Illegal procedure call

-- **-l** : Source code will be output as comments in assembly language generated code.
+- **-l** : [lowercase L] Source code will be output as comments in assembly language generated code.
 - **-o folder** : Output folder for the generated assembly language code.
 If not present, the module source code folder is being used.
 - **-p path** : Search path for imported modules, as a list of folder names separated with character “:”.
 An imported module is first seached in the folder of the module being compiled, then in sequence in the folders part of the path.
 - **-s** : Override Symbol file.
 The symbol file will be generated in the same folder as the module source code.